bugzmanov/nes_ebook/src/chapter_6_3.md

  ## Rendering CHR Rom

- So our goal is to render tiles from a CHR ROM.
-To do that, we need to get a NES ROM file of a game.
+To render tiles from a CHR ROM, we need to get a ROM file of a game.
-Google would help you find a lot of ROMs copied from the well-known classics.
+Google would help you find a lot of ROM dumps of the well-known classics.
 However, downloading such ROMs if you don't have a cartridge would be illegal (wink-wink).
-On the other hand, there is a site that listed legit homebrew games that were recently developed.
-And some of them are pretty good, and most of them are free.
+There is a site that listed legit homebrew games that were recently developed.
+And some of them are pretty good, most of them are free.
 Check it out: [www.nesworld.com](http://www.nesworld.com/article.php?system=nes&data=neshomebrew)

 The caveat here that our emulator supports only NES 1.0 format.
 And homebrew developed games tend to use NES 2.0.
 Games like "Alter Ego" would do.

-I would use Pacman, mostly because it's more recognizable, and I happen to own a cartridge of this game.
+I would use Pacman, mostly because it's recognizable, and I happen to own a cartridge of this game.

-First, let's create an abstraction layer for a frame, so we wouldn't need to work with SDL directly all the time:
+First, let's create an abstraction layer for a frame, so we wouldn't need to work with SDL directly:

 ```rust
 pub struct Frame {